gopherhiro/gopatterns/behavioral/template/README.md

 So, we have a scenario where the steps of a particular operation are the same, but these steps’ implementation may differ.
 This is an appropriate situation to consider using the Template Method pattern.

+We define a base template algorithm that consists of a fixed number of methods.
+That’ll be our template method.
+We will then implement each of the step methods, but leave the template method unchanged.

 ## 实现